 Oxygen Concentrators: The Smallest Types of Portable Oxygen Tanks

-For the smallest, lightest weight portable oxygen tank sizes, a portable oxygen concentrator from Inogen is the ideal choice.
-Weighing 2.8 pounds for the G4, 4.7 pounds for the G5 or 4.8 pounds for the G3, the Inogen One System Portable Oxygen Concentrators offer improved freedom, mobility and independence with total portability and a long battery life.
+For the smallest, lightest weight portable oxygen tank sizes, a portable oxygen concentrator from Inogen may be the ideal choice.
+Weighing 2.8 pounds for the G4, 4.7 pounds for the G5 or 4.8 pounds for the G3, the Inogen One System Portable Oxygen Concentrators offer improved freedom, mobility and independence with total portability and a long battery life (actual operating time depends on the model and battery type).
 Inogen’s oxygen concentrators also do not need to be refilled like a small oxygen tank does, as they pull oxygen from the surrounding air, so you will not have to coordinate deliveries or get rid of empty tanks.

-If you are trying to choose among types of oxygen tanks and want to improve the quality of your life, start by thinking about the most compatible portable oxygen concentrator depending on your oxygen needs.
+If you are trying to choose among types of oxygen tanks and want peace of mind, start by thinking about the most compatible portable oxygen concentrator depending on your oxygen needs.
 Simplify the process of getting your oxygen and improve your ability to take your oxygen with you with an Inogen One System.
 As long as you have power and air, you will never run out of oxygen again.
-With Inogen portable oxygen concentrators, you can breathe better at home or on the go.
-Oxygen.
-Anytime.
-Anywhere.®
+Inogen portable oxygen concentrators, offer you a single solution for oxygen at home or away, day or night.

 Frequently Asked Questions: Types of Oxygen Tanks